For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

 Average cost: $50 per month

 GEICO has evolved to be one of the largest insurance carriers.
-The key draw to GEICO is likely its affordability, even with clients with less than stellar claims history.
-What's also attractive about GEICO is their self-service model, which is perfect for policyholders looking to handle their own general contractor insurance.
+GEICO is perfect for policyholders looking to handle their own general contractor insurance coverage.

 It is important to note that GEICO doesn't underwrite a lot of its insurance products.
 Instead, it partnered with affiliated companies that provide coverage for clients.